 Ethnic Communities Development Fund

-As we unite for the recovery, the priorities for the fund are:
+The priorities for the fund are:

 - alternative ways for ethnic communities to stay socially connected

 Ethnic communities include migrants, former refugees, long-term settlers and those born in New Zealand who identify their ethnicity as:

 - Continental European

 How to apply

 Apply for funding by filling in an application form from the Office of Ethnic Communities.